Gathering Inn assistance programs.

 There is also short term housing and/or shelter for people leaving a hospital, and this is known as the Interim Care Program.
 This will ensure someone that may otherwise be homeless has a place to stay, and key partners are Kaiser Medical as well as Sutter Roseville Medical.

 Medical assistance is part of the Community Health Clinic.
 Working with partners such as St. Vincent DePaul and volunteers RNs or doctors, there is free triage medical care for people without insurance.
 This is generally only offered once per week in Roseville Campus, and it can cover both check ups and referrals to dental providers.

 Gathering Inn Clothing Closet may have items for anyone in need, with a focus in job seekers in Sacramento County or other nearby counties.
 Shoes, belts, winter coats, suits, and much more is available.
 There may also be items for single moms for their children or back to school supplies.

 A Community Resource Center allows clients to have access to computers for creating a resume and searching for jobs.
 There is also advice on other topics available at the center, ranging from transitional housing to low cost apartments.
 Or meet with a case manager to apply for public aid such as General Relief, Food stamps, or Medi-Cal.
 This Gathering Inn facility is at 201 Berkeley Avenue, Roseville.

+Direct financial aid is not provided, but they offer referrals only.
 Many other services are arranged by the Gathering Inn, ranging from Access to Recovery to help for the disabled and senior citizens in Placer and nearby Sacramento County.
 Staff also offer referrals and other support as needed.
-The address is 201 Berkeley Ave, Roseville, California 95678, call 916-791-9355.
+The address is 201 Berkeley Ave, Roseville, California 95678, call 916-498-1000.